You don’t have to be a famous singer to make money with your voice.

 So if you want to make money with your voice, there is really nothing stopping you.
 All you need is a little guidance to get you going in the right direction.

-Here’s a few ways you can get started…
+Here are a few ways you can get started…

 When you think of voice acting, you probably think of radio networks and TV commercials.
 But opportunities for voice talent go beyond that.